TychoTheTaco/Twitch-Drops-Bot/README.md

 #### 3. Customize config.json

 - By default, the bot will attempt to watch all games.
-You can change which games that the bot watches by specifying game IDs in the config file.
+You can change which games that the bot watches by specifying game names or IDs in the config file.
 See `games.csv` for the game IDs.
 - Add your username to the config so that the bot can reuse the correct cookies, so you don't have to log in again everytime the bot is restarted.

 ### Non-Docker Setup